 No, refrigerated coffee may not be bad for your health.
 However, it may not taste as good as freshly brewed coffee.
 It may also have lower levels of antioxidants, which are good for your health.

-We do not confidently recommend storing hot coffee in the fridge as it can lead to spoilage of other food items.
+I do not confidently recommend storing hot coffee in the fridge as it can lead to spoilage of other food items.
 However, if you must store your coffee in the fridge, make sure to divide it into small batches, put it in airtight containers, and place it at the back of the fridge.